 In pursuing justice, transcripts help ensure that the appellate review process is fair and transparent.
 This verbatim record of the trial proceedings is an impartial account of what went down.

 Therefore, everyone involved in the case—the appellant, the appellee, the appellate court judges, and more—eave have equal access to this record, so no one has an unfair edge.
-However, the transcript’s transparency isn’t just for the legal professionals; in some instances, it can be for the public, too.
+However, the transcript’s transparency isn’t just for legal professionals; in some instances, it can also be for the public.
 It allows everyone, like you and me, to examine the legal proceedings.

 If you need a legal transcription service, Ditto Transcripts offers the best service in the industry.
-Signing up for our services gives you several major advantages, including:
+Signing up for our services gives you several significant advantages, including:

 Accuracy